 If you want to look at a Swipe file created by another marketer, I recommend that you visit Swiped.co.

 You don’t want to copy any of these ads – just use them as inspiration for your own PPC account and bing ads.

-You’ll also want to keep an eye out for pay per click ads that have been running for a long time.
+You’ll also want to keep an eye out for PPC ads that have been running for a long time.

-The very fact that they’ve been running for so long means that the advertiser has earned a return on investment that can pay for the ad to remain visible.
+The very fact that they’ve been running for a long time means that the advertiser has earned a positive return on investment that can pay for the ad to remain visible.

 In the long term, you’ll want to understand the psychology behind what makes an effective ad when it comes to pay-per-click marketing.

 This will give you a more complete skillset when it comes to writing ads and it will also stop you from making fundamental errors when writing copy inspired from other ads.

 You can do that by buying some books on the topic or by taking some online courses that teach you the fundamentals of PPC ads.
 Simply typing a search query in can return plenty of search results within that niche.

 Having good ad creative (the images) is also an important part of creating profitable pay-per-click campaigns.